GDM95/class-chat/README.md

 After joining a chatroom, users can send messages eachother.
 The messaging UI is provided by the Gifted Chat library, and past messages are stored in Firestore.<br />

-Image support is planned for future release, as well as past message updates ( such as when the user changes their name/avatar ).
+Image support is planned for future release, as well as past message updates ( such as when the user changes their name/avatar ).<br />
-<br /><br />
 ![](SendMessages.gif)

 Sign out of your account to return to the login screen.<br />